quii/Springer-Research/readme.md

 - Validation on the inputs

+- Would be nice to see other tags associated with doc when the socket emits the info to everyone

 - Add a "foo has left"

 - Be able to export the list of tagged documents for an area to Instapaper (http://www.instapaper.com/api/simple).